Martina9Curran/BMC/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# TDC
+# BMC

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of TDC is to classify timeseries data into one of 13
+The goal of BMC is to classify timeseries data into one of 13
 behaviours: G: Growth D: Decline E: Equilibrium GD: Growth and Decline
 GE: Growth and Equilibrium DG: Decline and Growth DE: Decline and Equilibrium GDE: Growth, Decline and Equilibrium DGE: Decline, Growth